alexyuvchenko/opentofu-state-manager-api/README.md

 - Python 3.13+
 - Poetry (Python package manager)

-## Running the Application
+## Quick Start with Docker Compose

 1. Clone the repository
 2. Update the `.env` file with your secure API token
-3. Run the application:
+3. Start all services:
 ```bash
 make start
 ```

+The API will be available at `http://localhost:8080`

 ## Authentication